What makes an ecommerce business sustain revenue and profit in markets of rising digital advertising costs and increased competition?

-They’re unsure how to build landing pages that draw high-quality traffic and perform well in search.
-Unlike paid traffic, increasing your visibility organically isn’t as simple as increasing your advertising budget.
+They’re unsure how to build landing pages that draw high-quality traffic and perform well in search results – increasing your visibility organically isn’t as simple as increasing your advertising budget.

-If you feel like you’re hitting a wall for the types of effective eCommerce SEO you can create, then we’re here to help.
-Follow this guide of 20 tips to help you increase your site’s ranking potential.
+If you feel like you’re hitting a wall for the types of effective eCommerce SEO strategies you can create, then you are in the right place!
+Follow this guide of 41 unique strategies and tips to help you increase your site’s ranking potential.

-Before You Begin
+Before We Begin

 What works for the industry as a whole might not work for your site, and we cannot promise that you’ll see positive gains, even if you implement every change.

 Any changes you make to your website should be done carefully.
-This way can see what works for you — and what doesn’t — and be able to adapt your strategy before any changes become permanent.
+This way you can see what works for you — and what doesn’t — and be able to adapt your strategy before any changes become permanent.

 1. Let Search Engines Read Reviews

 Content-rich reviews provide fresh updates to your pages, something Google rewards, and enhance the context needed by crawlers to understand why they should show your product in a search result instead of one of your competitors.

 This guarantees that both users and search engines can read these endorsements, improving your long-tail keyword listing and increasing your qualified traffic leads.

 2. Create Dynamic Meta Descriptions

 Some companies invest the time creating a unique description for every page, but that’s not feasible if you’re a small business or major department store retailer.

-Smart SEOs use “Concatenation schemas” and establish a set of rules to automate meta description creation while generating unique content.
+Smart ecommerce SEOs use “Concatenation schemas” and establish a set of rules to automate meta description creation while generating unique content.